When the Message Associated with a Symbol Changes: What should Bulgaria do with the Buzludzha Memorial House?

 Stepping into the void is Darmon Richter, a British writer, guide and photographer with a particular fascination for ideological architecture.
 Based in Bulgaria since 2012 he has visited the Buzludzha Memorial House on a regular basis, documenting its slow decline, as well as contributing efforts towards the campaign to see it preserved.

-Darmon’s book Chernobyl: A Stalkers’ Guide will be published mid-September and is currently on pre-order explains;
+Darmon’s book Chernobyl: A Stalkers’ Guide is available from Greyscape now

 The monument’s location ensured it could not have been more visible.
 Completed in 1981, it consisted of a Brutalist saucer-shaped body containing a Ceremonial Hall measuring 60 metres across; lined in marble and decorated with colourful, intricate mosaics.
 An adjacent tower, 70 metres tall, was emblazoned with 12-metre red stars that could be illuminated at night.
 Its construction brought together teams of the finest artists and sculptors then living in Bulgaria – in total, more than 6,000 people worked on the seven-year project.
 It was architect Georgi Stoilov’s idea to raise money for the monument not from government coffers, but rather, in the form of voluntary (but encouraged) donations from the citizens of Bulgaria.